-Download our Mapping Guide which provides an overview of the changes, deletions, new or enhanced requirements between ISO 9001:2008 and the FDIS ISO 9001:2015 Visit bsigroup.com/iso9001revision
+Download our Mapping Guide which provides an overview of the changes, deletions, new or enhanced requirements between ISO 9001:2008 and the ISO 9001:2015 visit: www.bsigroup.com.en-hk

 Transition training from BSI

 Whatever the specific requirement, BSI has designed a series of training courses that can meet your needs.
 It's worth noting that all courses have been designed by experts in their fields who have been directly involved in the development of the standards.